 While this indicator has been assessed as having been met, since good progress has been made, the following key deficiencies should be addressed prior to ERPA signing: i) lack of FGRM specific to the Program area; ii) lack of benefit sharing mechanism for the Program; no clarity on access to adequate expertise and resources for the operation of the FGRM.
-The TAP notes that plans are already underway to address these deficiencies.
+The TAP notes that plans are already underway to address these deficiencies, for example there are operational guidelines for FGRM and training of Dispute Resolution Teams to use these guidelines is planned.